 Hey everyone and welcome back!!
 Just when you thought that Power BI has done it all, they come out again with this month’s SMASHING Power BI Desktop update.
-While these updates won’t leave you green with anger like our friend THE HULK here, they will make you feel POWERFUL and SUPERHERO-ISH!!
+While Power BI Feb 2018 update won’t leave you green with anger like our friend THE HULK here, they will make you feel POWERFUL and SUPERHERO-ISH!!

 So let’s dive in and see what they guys at Power BI has done for us:

 - Multi-select data points across multiple charts